 Texas Freight Quotes

-Freight Rate Central provides shipping logistics to companies that need to move freight within Texas, interstate and throughout the US.
-Try one of our free instant online freight quotes right now and see the savings our advanced logistics system can provide.
+Freight Rate Central provides shipping logistics to companies that need to move freight interstate and throughout the US.
+Texas Freight quotes can be instantly evaluated for free by using our online freight quotes calculator to see the savings our advanced logistics system can provide.
 We can give you an estimate for a full truckload, less than a truckload or international shipping of goods.
-Below, you’ll find information and links that are relevant to Texas trucking.
+Below, you’ll find information and links that are relevant to Texas trucking companies.

 The Interstate Highway System is critical to Texas’s shipping infrastructure.
 Highways I-10, I-20, and I-30 cross the entire length Texas east and west and highways I-35, I-45 in the north and south directions.
 Highways I-37 and I-69 are major routes that connect various regions of Texas.
 The stretch of I-45 between Houston and Galveston, known as the Gulf Freeway, is an especially important route that handles the lion’s share of Texas goods bound for the sea.
 Keep in mind that I-35 and I-45, Texas’s two main north-south routes, are two of the most congested roadways in the United States.
 While these roads are well-maintained, the sheer volume of traffic makes them dangerous and slow-moving.
 Beyond that, hurricanes, tropical storms and the occasional tornado wreak havoc on the eastern half of Texas during the summer.